We’re Hiring!

 Specific duties will include:

-- Travelling to apiaries to do field work.
+- Travelling to apiaries to conduct field tests and collect samples.

 Required skills and experience